kstrafe/Cxy/documentation/rationale.md

 Note that the above example does not require us to pass action_stage into child_node's `doSomething` method, yet it was still given read access.
-This allows subtrees of dependencies to share data in a simple manner.
+This allows sub-trees of dependencies to share data in a simple manner.
 It also localizes data to the top node that declares the glocal.

 Looking back at Classes and Data Structures reminds me that we need to know -